vasylenko/devdosvid.blog/content/posts/2020/2020-09-16-terraform-workflow-working-individually-and-in-a-team/index.md

 Also, here is an overview of workflows at scale from the HashiCorp CTO which might be useful for more experienced Terraform users: [Terraform Workflow Best Practices at Scale](https://www.hashicorp.com/resources/terraform-workflow-best-practices-at-scale)

 Thank you for reading.
-I hope you will try one of these workflows, or develop your own!‌‌
+I hope you will try one of these workflows, or develop your own!

 ----------------------------
 ###### This article was originaly published on FreeCodeCamp paltform by me, but I still want to keep it here for the record.
 Canonical link to original publication was properly set in the page headers.